Guy D'Oyly-Hughes

-Captain Guy D'Oyly-Hughes DSO & Bar, DSC (8 August 1891 – 8 June 1940) was an officer in the Royal Navy.
+Captain Guy D'Oyly-Hughes, (8 August 1891 – 8 June 1940) was an officer in the Royal Navy.

-Service career

 Early life

-Guy D'Oyly-Hughes was born in 1891 in Salt Lake City, Utah, United States, the son of Samuel Hughes, a British physician, and Kezia D'Oyly Hughes.
+Guy D'Oyly-Hughes was born on 8 August 1891 in Salt Lake City, Utah, United States, the son of Samuel Hughes, a British physician, and Kezia D'Oyly Hughes.
 At the age of nine, he was sent to Britain to complete his education, followed by his parents in 1901.
 They eventually settled in Southampton.
 D'Oyly-Hughes married Anne Margaret Gladys Crawford, with whom he had two daughters.